JuliaEarth/GeoStats.jl/docs/src/about/community.md

 ## Gitter

-*We plan to deprecate this channel in the future.*
+*(This channel is deprecated)*

 The **Gitter** channel is the **oldest** channel.
 It does **not** support ``\LaTeX`` nor syntax highlighting for Julia.
 We keep it around because of its direct integration with GitHub accounts.

-Click on the image to join the channel:
+Click on the image to access past conversations:

 [![Gitter](../images/gitter.png)](https://gitter.im/JuliaEarth/GeoStats.jl)